 At Circle, we have surgeons, orthopaedic and plastic, who specialise exclusively in hand surgery.
 Many of our surgeons are eminent in their field with a wealth of experience and have significant national and international profiles.

 Virtually the whole spectrum of hand surgery is managed, treating patients above the age of three.
 This covers congenital hand surgery, elective reconstruction after trauma, surgery of deterioration of joints, tendons and ligaments, as well as surgery of the nerves.
-The surgery of nerve compressions, e.g. carpal tunnel syndrome, is the single commonest area of treatment.
+The surgery of nerve compressions, for example, carpal tunnel syndrome, is the single commonest area of treatment.

 Hand surgeons work in close collaboration with hand therapists.
 Rehabilitation is often as important as the surgery itself and this must be understood and planned for from the outset.